🔊

 Pain #1: LaTeX/Math reads as gibberish

 Most TTS reads \frac{x^2}{2} as "backslash frac open brace x caret two..." -- useless.
-FIX MathJax's built-in accessibility (right-click equation > Speech > Auto Voicing) works on MathJax sites with zero setup.
-For full articles: Smart TTS Reader converts LaTeX to spoken math via AI, but requires server setup.
+FIX MathJax's built-in accessibility (right-click equation > Speech > Auto Voicing) works on MathJax sites with zero setup; MathJax 4.0 (2026) reworked screen-reader support.
+For full articles: Smart TTS Reader converts LaTeX to spoken math via AI (note: dormant since May 2025, only 3 users); a more reliable DIY route is direct LLM prompting (paste LaTeX into Claude/GPT with "convert to ClearSpeak", then TTS the output).
 Paper2Audio summarizes equations in plain English.
+NotebookLM Audio Overview paraphrases math natively as part of its podcast format.
+Note: KaTeX still has zero accessibility/speech support as of 2026.

 • 🚧